C Enum

 • Second, specify a comma-separated list of enumeration members.

-For example, the following define an enumeration type with the name RGB:
+For example, the following defines an enumeration type with the name RGB:

 enum RGB { red, green, blue };Code language: C++ (cpp)